I3S-ESSnet/Documents/wp3/wp3-input-result-of-project.md

 * Platform deployathons: Building a platform, deploying services, packaging
 * PXWeb on Azure
 * Try the GCP platform yourself (as a step by step guide to create a Google cloud project and a service account)

+The development track in the Toulouse hackathon served as input to implementing the blueprint as well as the deliveries in WP3 for service containerization.

 > Short description of the process and draft vs final delivery